 Top 10 Roy Buchanan Songs

 Roy Buchanan Songs

 Born in Ozark, Arkansas, on September 23, 1939, Roy Buchanan was first raised there before moving to the farming community of Pixley, California.
 He was raised as the son of a farmer who also preached the gospel as a Pentecostal minister.
-Buchanan’s musical memories began when he attended mixed-racial revival meetings with his mother.
-The interest was enough to influence him to pick up and learn the guitar.
-At fifteen, he began his career as a musician while performing in Johnny Otis’s rhythm and blues revue.
+Buchanan’s musical memories began when he attended mixed-race revival meetings with his mother.
+The interest was enough to motivate him to pick up the guitar and learn it.
+At fifteen, he began his career as a musician, performing in Johnny Otis’s rhythm-and-blues revue.

 First Recordings

 When Buchanan was nineteen, he made his recording debut with Dale Hawkins.
 It was Buchanan who played the solo for the single “My Babe.”
-Two years later, Buchanan began to play for Dale Hawkins’s cousin in Toronto, Ontario, Canada, Ronnie Hawkins.
+Two years later, Buchanan began playing for Ronnie Hawkins, Dale Hawkins’s cousin, in Toronto, Ontario, Canada.
 While touring with him, Buchanan taught Robbie Robertson how to play the guitar.
 The recording of Ronnie Hawkins’s “Who Do You Love?” featured Buchanan as the bass player.

 During the early 1960s, Buchanan played as a sideman with various rock bands before opting to support his family as a trained barber.
-At first, he left the music industry only to record and release his first solo single, “Mule Train Stomp,” while he was signed with Swan Records.
-In 1962, his recording with drummer Bobby Gregg led to the signature pinch harmonic sound that became a Roy Buchanan trademark.
+At first, he left the music industry only to record and release his first solo single, “Mule Train Stomp,” while signed to Swan Records.
+In 1962, his recording with drummer Bobby Gregg produced the signature pinch-harmonic sound that became a Roy Buchanan trademark.
 He used this to his advantage when the wave of British performers swept across the North American audience during the mid-1960s.

 Buchanan vs. Hendrix

 While living in Washington, D.C., Buchanan played for Danny Denver’s band for several years.
 He earned himself a reputation as one of the finest rock guitarists.
-In 1967, photographer John Gossage observed Roy Buchanan was impressed by Jimi Hendrix’s debut album, Are You Experienced?, which gave him reason to hand a concert ticket to Buchanan so he could attend the Jimi Hendrix Experience in 1968.
+In 1967, photographer John Gossage observed that Roy Buchanan was impressed by Jimi Hendrix’s debut album, Are You Experienced?, which led him to give Buchanan a concert ticket so he could attend the Jimi Hendrix Experience in 1968.
 For Buchanan, he was surprised to find Hendrix was using his trademark sounds that he first used, including the Telecaster sound created by electronic pedals.
 Although Buchanan could never attempt Hendrix’s stage performance, he shifted his focus to further enhance his own guitar-picking style.

 PBS

-In 1971, the name Roy Buchanan earned him national recognition after it aired Introducing Roy Buchanan as an hour-long documentary.
-This resulted in a record deal with Polydor Records and a series of praise and invites.
-He became the man who turned the Rolling Stones when he declined their offer to join them.
+In 1971, the name Roy Buchanan earned him national recognition after the hour-long documentary Introducing Roy Buchanan aired.
+This resulted in a record deal with Polydor Records and a series of praise and invitations.
+He became the man who turned down the Rolling Stones’ offer to join them.
 Speculation had it that Buchanan turned the Stones down because of the fear of experiencing the same fate as Brian Jones.
 In 1977, PBS aired the second season of its popular music program, Austin City Limits.
-Roy Buchanan appeared on it, cashing in on the fame the network gave him six years prior.
+Roy Buchanan appeared on it, cashing in on the fame the network had given him six years earlier.

 Making Records

 While with Polydor Records, he recorded and released five albums.
-The second album became certified gold among the Recording Industry Association of America recordings.
-While recording for Atlantic Records, 1977’s Loading Zone became certified gold.
-Despite his success, Buchanan quit recording in 1981, as he made it clear he didn’t want to enter a studio again unless he was allowed to record his music his way.
+The second album became certified gold by the Recording Industry Association of America.
+While recording for Atlantic Records, Loading Zone was certified gold in 1977.
+Despite his success, Buchanan quit recording in 1981, making it clear he didn’t want to enter a studio again unless he could record his music his way.
 In 1985, Alligator Records offered Buchanan the creative freedom to do precisely as he wished.
 In 1985, he released When a Guitar Plays the Blues.
 It was followed the next year with Dancing on the Edge.
-The final album recorded by Buchanan was Hot Wires, released in 1987.
+The final album Buchanan recorded was Hot Wires, released in 1987.

 Roy Buchanan Legacy

-Although Roy Buchanan was not recognized as a big-name recording star, there is an agreement that he was one of the most influential guitar players to grace the music industry.
+Although Roy Buchanan was not recognized as a big-name recording star, there is consensus that he was one of the most influential guitar players in the music industry.
 Throughout his career, he played a number of different guitars, such as a 1953 Fender Telecaster he named “Nancy.”
-Aside from jumbo frets installed, it remained an original serial number 2324.
+Aside from the jumbo frets being installed, it retained its original serial number 2324.
 He also owned a 1952 Butterscotch Blonde Fender Telecaster that would later become the property of guitarist Andy Powell of Wishbone Ash fame.

-Buchanan’s Telecaster guitar was played through a Fender Vibrolux amplifier, and the tone and volume were set to full out.
+Buchanan’s Telecaster guitar was played through a Fender Vibrolux amplifier, with the tone and volume set to full.
 He used these controls as part of his signature sound, including the wah-wah effect that Hendrix copied and performed at the start of his recording career.
 Buchanan purposely distorted various sounds to achieve the desired effect.
 This included using a razor blade to slit the paper cones in his amp’s speakers.
 Other guitarists, including Dave Davies from The Kinks, also used Buchanan’s technique.

-The chicken picking technique was another Roy Buchanan trademark, as he used his thumbnail instead of a plectrum.
+The chicken-picking technique was another trademark of Roy Buchanan, as he used his thumbnail instead of a plectrum.
 Buchanan employed several guitar-playing methods and was famous for his oblique bends.
 At will, he could play harmonics and mute out individual strings while picking or pinching others.
 His playing style influenced scores of guitarists, including Jeff Beck, who dedicated his 1974 version of “Cause We’ve Ended As Lovers” to Buchanan.

+Top 10 Roy Buchanan Songs